iechor/docs/content/security/for-developers/access-tokens.md

 > **Note**
 >
 > If you have [two-factor authentication (2FA)](2fa/index.md) enabled, you must
-> use a personal access token when logging in from the Docker CLI.
+> use a personal access token when logging in from the iEchor CLI.
 2FA is an
 > optional, but more secure method of authentication.

 ## Modify existing tokens